-The California Air Resources Board (CARB) passed AB 617, which can require government and industrial facilities to prepare toxics reports, implement Best Available Retrofit Control Technology (BARCT) permitting, and conduct fenceline monitoring.
-Yorke Engineering, LLC can help you plan for and implement all aspects of monitoring and compliance with AB 617.
+The California Air Resources Board (CARB) passed AB 617, which requires many government and industrial facilities to prepare criteria and toxics reports, implement Best Available Retrofit Control Technology (BARCT), and conduct source-specific or fenceline monitoring for the Community Air Protection Program.
+Yorke Engineering helps facilities plan for and implement all aspects of monitoring and compliance with AB 617.

 - Fall under mandatory reporting for greenhouse gases (GHGs);

-- Are designated as high priority for toxics by the local Air District; or
+- Are designated as high priority for toxics by the local Air District.

-Yorke has prepared hundreds of similar toxic and criteria emission reports, so we can easily prepare AB 617 reports for you.
+Yorke Engineering has prepared hundreds of similar toxic and criteria emission reports, so we can easily assist with preparation of these reports.

-BARCT is the required addition of control devices to existing sources.
-Starting in 2019, BARCT will begin to be implemented by air districts.
-The districts will focus on the larger sources until around 2022 (refineries, cement manufacturing, organic storage tanks, and more depending on the local Air District).
-BARCT will be required at more facilities and smaller sources over time, and could include high-efficiency particulate air (HEPA) filters, low-nitrogen oxide (NOx) burners, scrubbers, adsorbers, the enclosure of sources and venting to controls, and many other requirements.
-The BARCT permitting process will be the same as District permitting.
+BARCT is the required addition of control devices and technologies to existing sources.
+Starting in 2019, BARCT will begin to be implemented by the air districts.
+The districts will focus on larger sources until around 2022 (e.g., refineries, cement manufacturers, organic storage tanks, and more).
+BARCT will be required at more facilities and smaller sources over time, and could include high-efficiency particulate air (HEPA) filters, low-nitrogen oxide (NOx) burners, scrubbers, adsorbers, enclosure of sources, and/or venting to controls, among other requirements.
+Before implementation, control devices must be permitted with the Air District.

 Yorke can provide compliance assistance related to the Community Air Protection Program implemented by CARB, including: